jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Here you see that you have multiple representations of something: you can see the system as a bunch of procedures or you can see it as a bunch of objects, but it’s still the same system.

-If you regard something a property, which you often will, the primary representatioin of it is its object representation.
+If you regard something a property, which you often will, the primary representation of it is its object representation.
 If you regard something a method or if the procedure doesn’t return a value, then its primary representation is the procedure representation.

 ###### 3